About

 My work is informed by not only my background and training in the natural sciences, social sciences, and policy experience, but also from having lived and worked on three continents, being a post-colonial subject and scholar, and having a lifelong commitment to critical praxis and social justice.

 I am the recipient of the 2019 Glenda Laws Award from the American Association of Geographers for “outstanding contributions to geographic research on social issues.”
+I was also selected as an Elevate the Discipline Fellow of the 2023 AAG Cohort on Climate & Society.

 Further Details

-Details on my researchpublicationsteachingadvisingoutreach, and public engagement can be found on the respective pages.
+Details on my research, publications, teaching, advising, outreach, and public engagement can be found on the respective pages.

 Some of my publications are available to download from the publications page for academic purposes only.